-Eighteen ECTS credits out of the total 120 are assigned to the final examination.
+Six ECTS credits out of the total 180 are assigned to the final examination, corresponding to a total commitment of 150 hours.

 The Examination Committees for the final dissertation award a mark out of 110 and may unanimously award full marks with honours.

 The pass mark is 66/110.

-5.1 Definition of the Roles associated with the Final Exam
+5.1 Definition of the roles associated with the Final Exam